AidanShew/ground_xero/README.md

 #### Main Menu
 - ***Campaign*** is the main mode of the game.
 - ***Playground*** is the debugging room where new mechanics are tested and designed.
 This will not be featured in the final release.
+To access Playground, press F1 on the main menu.

 #### Exiting the Game
 "Exit to Desktop" button will close the game and return to GameMaker.